 Ky wailed into the murky abyss, singing every foul oath and word of deep persuasion that she could recall, but Síl did not return.

 The wicked arms of the branches held her fast, even as the tattered woolen skirt pulled her toward the bottom of the lake.
 Cursing, she twisted her arms, reaching behind her head—but her hair was hopelessly knotted.

 Ember will die.

 Ky frantically dug her fingers into the matted knots of hair and a few strands came loose; the rest snapped under her insistent tugging.
-She tightened her jaw and yanked a second time, ripping away a full lock of black hair—it floated freely around her forehead, waving like a banner from the crooked branch of the tree.
+She tightened her jaw and yanked a second time, ripping away a full lock—it floated freely around her forehead, waving like a black banner from the crooked claws of the tree.

-A swirl of blood floated before her eyes, muddying the greenish hue of the lake before fading away in the moonlight.
+A swirl of blood floated before her eyes, muddying the greenish hue of the lake, and then faded away in the moonlight.

 Foolish Little Fish...